International-Data-Spaces-Association/IDS-G/Components/IdentityProvider/DAPS/README.md

 ## Request call to get a token

-`client_assertion` id the base64 encoded request token, shown under ["Request token that is handed in at DAPS side"](#request-token-that-is-handed-in-at-daps-side).
+`client_assertion` is the base64 encoded request token, shown under ["Request token that is handed in at DAPS side"](#request-token-that-is-handed-in-at-daps-side).